 Drying oils such as Pure Tung Oil sometimes take up to 30 days of drying time to completely cure, depending on the amount used.
 Waiting a minimum of 7-10 days before using the surface is recommended.
 This water-resistant sealer offers a polymerized finish achieved without additives or distillates to speed up the process.
 When curing items finished with Pure Tung Oil, keep in mind they cure best in warm, well-ventilated areas.
 You should keep everything off the surface while it’s curing to prevent it from suffocating.

 Once you have the hang of how to apply tung oil, it’s a skill you can use over and over again.
-Whether you’re a crafter making custom farmhouse decor, a woodworking aficionado who makes your own furniture or a craftsman seeking a water-resistant wood finishing option, the Real Milk Paint Co. has you covered with high-quality products that help your merchandise or belongings look their best, even with time and use.
+Whether you’re a crafter making custom farmhouse decor, a woodworking aficionado who makes your own furniture or a craftsman seeking a water-resistant wood finishing option, the Real Milk Paint Co. has you covered with high-quality wood wax and wood cutting board finishing oil products that help your merchandise or belongings look their best, even with time and use.